|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The grill adds great flavor to any kind of seafood.
 This recipe for grilled Dungeness crab is simple, yet quite delicious.
 You'll have these ready quickly and have enough time to dine and socialize with your guests.

-This recipe details how to grill fresh, live crabs.
-But those aren't always in season, and even when they are you may want the convenience of having someone else having boiled them for you.
+This recipe details how to grill fresh live crabs.
+But those aren't always in season, and even when they are you may want the convenience of having someone else boil them for you.
 If the thought of live crabs is too much for you, then, by all means, purchase frozen crabs.
 Just make sure they are nice and thawed before placing them on the grill.
 Frozen crab can thaw overnight in the refrigerator or you can place it in a container of cool water for an hour or so.

 If you are choosing live crabs, the ones you want are those that are active and alert.
 The sluggish ones are likely to be less healthy and less tasty.
 The larger the better to provide more luscious crab meat.

 1 jalapeño pepper, seeds removed, minced

 3 cloves garlic, crushed

 Steps to Make It

 To prepare the baste, mix vinegar, sugar, oil, ginger, jalapeño, garlic, and cilantro in a bowl.
 Cover and set aside.